Sapphirine/stock-performance-predictions-based-on-news-analytics/README.md

 ## Modeling
 The modeling code is under ./src.
 Since LSTM has different data preprecessing requirements than gradient boosted trees, we have two separate codebases.
 You can find CatBoost Classifier and LightGBM in [project.ipynb](https://github.com/Sapphirine/stock-performance-predictions-based-on-news-analytics/blob/master/src/project.ipynb) and LSTM in [LSTM_final.ipynb](https://github.com/Sapphirine/stock-performance-predictions-based-on-news-analytics/blob/master/src/LSTM_final.ipynb).

+## Report
+The [report](https://github.com/Sapphirine/stock-performance-predictions-based-on-news-analytics/blob/master/Report.pdf) documents all the details of our analysis.

 ## Presentation Slides
 Slides used in the presentation can be found [here](https://github.com/Sapphirine/stock-performance-predictions-based-on-news-analytics/blob/master/Presentation.pptx).